ibm-cloud-docs/mas-ms/getting-started.md

 ## How to Register for Maximo Application Suite Support
 {: #how-to-register-for-mas-support}

-Maximo Application Suite support covers both the Application and your Managed Service (MS) environments.
+Maximo Application Suite Support covers both the Application and your Managed Service (MS) environments.

 1. Visit the following link: